 Similar to an optical camera, the accuracy is determined as an angle (the closer you are to a leak, the smaller is the linear accuracy).
 The accuracy depends on the acoustic imaging algorithm, the imaging frequency and how good the optical camera and the microphone array are matched.

 The typical accuracy is about 1°.

-Ultra Pro X is the ATEX certified version of Ultra Pro.
-It is certified for zone 2 gas for class IIC (USA: div 2 class 1).
-It will be available by end of 2020.
-Pre-orders are already opened (customer get a temporary non-ATEX device in the mean-time).
+Ultra Pro X is the ATEX certified / intrinsically safe version of Ultra Pro.
+It is certified for zone 2 gas for class IIC (USA: div 2 class 1), including hydrogen.

 Does Distran supply a tool to generate digital reports?

 Yes.
 With every device, Distran includes free access to its reporting tool Audalytics.
 Pictures and videos can be included in reports along with notes and comments.
 It is easily shared between stakeholders.